Team-Kujira/revenue-converter/README.md

 # Kujira Revenue Converter

-Simple smart-contract layer to allow aggregation of reward tokens and swapping into a smaller number of assets to be disbuted to $KUJI stakers.
+Simple smart-contract layer to allow aggregation of reward tokens and swapping into a smaller number of assets to be distributed to $KUJI stakers.

 One contract instance is deployed per revenue token.